joubertvasc/jv-noorm/README.md

 yarn deploy
 ```

-Noorm will verify all new scripts and execute them in order using mariadb or psql command line tools.
+JV-noorm will verify all new scripts and execute them in order using mariadb or psql command line tools.

 To generate interfaces based on your database, type: